oasis-tcs/openc2-ap-pf/oc2pf.md

 OpenC2 Producers that send the 'update file' Command:

-* MAY populate the arguments field with the "response_requested" argument.
-Valid values for "response_requested" for 'update file' are "complete", "ack", and "none"
+* MAY populate the arguments field with the "response_requested" Argument.
+Valid values for "response_requested" for 'update file' are "complete", "ack", and "none".
-* MUST NOT include other Command Arguments
+* MUST NOT include other Command Arguments.
-* MUST populate the name Specifier in the Target
+* MUST populate the name Specifier in the Target.
-* SHOULD populate the path Specifier in the Target
+* SHOULD populate the path Specifier in the Target.

 OpenC2 Consumers that receive the 'update file' Command:

-* but cannot parse or process the Command
+* but cannot parse or process the Command:
-    * MUST NOT respond with a OK/200
+    * MUST NOT respond with the 200 status code.
-    * SHOULD respond with status code 400
+    * SHOULD respond with the 400 status code.
-    * MAY respond with the 500 status code
+    * MAY respond with the 500 status code.
-* but do not support the 'update file' Command
+* but do not support the 'update file' Command:
-    * MUST NOT respond with a OK/200
+    * MUST NOT respond with the 200 status code.
-    * SHOULD respond with status code 501
+    * SHOULD respond with the 501 status code.
     * SHOULD respond with 'Command not supported' in the status text
-    * MAY respond with status code 500
+    * MAY respond with the 500 status code.
-* but cannot access the file specified in the file Target
+* but cannot access the file specified in the file Target:
-    * MUST respond with status code 500
+    * MUST respond with the 500 status code.
-    * SHOULD respond with 'cannot access file' in the status text
+    * SHOULD respond with 'Cannot access file' in the status text.
-* upon successful parsing and initiating the processing of the 'update file' Command, OpenC2 Consumers MAY respond with Response code 102
+* upon successful parsing and initiating the processing of the 'update file' Command, OpenC2 Consumers MAY respond with Response status code 102.
-* upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file, OpenC2 Consumers SHOULD respond with Response code 200
+* upon completion of all the steps necessary to complete the update and the Actuator commences operations functioning with the new file, OpenC2 Consumers SHOULD respond with Response status code 200.

 Refer to [Annex A](#annex-a-sample-commands) for sample Commands.